gamingdy/Just-BOT/README.md

 * ### Command:
     - bot_info : info about bot , like uptime or guild number
     - todo : Allows the owner to create a callback for features or bug fixes
+    - serverstats : Get information about the server

 * ### Update:
     - list channel : Allows you to obtain the list of slowmodes for a specific channel